|

 it cost to train?

-Hapkido is not expensive and fees compare very favourably
+Hapkido is not expensive and fees compare

-contact your local club for details.
+session.
+Please contact your local club for

 7. How long does